aboutdotme/humblejs/docs/index.rst

 value will be stored to the document.
 It's up to you whether to persist the dynamic value or not.

+If there are default values set in a document, they will be automatically included in the output from that document's :func:`Document.forJson` method.

 .. rubric:: Example: Static and dynamic default values

 .. code-block:: javascript